sammurraytuesta/labors-of-hercules/README.md

 ## Game Play
+Main objectives of game play and game elements that allow for a better user experience:

+- Defeat the main bosses and save the day!
+Complete all labors to complete the game.
+Progression is tracked by the objects collected after boss fights.
+- Gameplay will be challenging due to the high hp of the bosses and minions that can take health during boss fights.
+- Rewards include the sacred objects from the bosses that you pick up that give you benefits (ex: the impenetrable hyde as a defense buff) that will help you defeat other bosses.
+- Things to make gameplay interesting include the addition of minions around the world and “puzzles” (ex: jumping across a lake/parkour to learn about jumping)
+- The level difficulty will increase throughout the game by having the boss's health increase so that defeating them is made more difficult.
+AI will also change making the bosses tactics different and increasingly difficult.

+Level specific objectives and descriptions:

 ### Hub
+The Hub is the first "level" you encounter.
+It is the main area in which to orient yourself in.
+Here is where you will be given your quest.
+The Hub acts as the main entry point to all levels.
+Other than that just enjoy the scenery!
+(See below for image).

 <img width="500px" src="Assets/Images/hub-final.png">

 ### Lion Cave
+The Lion Cave is the first active level in the game in which you find yourself fighting off smaller enemies in the forest on the way to the lion.
+This acts as the tutorial level and serves as an introduction to fighting enemies and parkour!
+(See below for images).

 <img width="500px" src="Assets/Images/lion-level.png">

+*Forest: battle foxes to practice and gain health before the main boss–the lion*

 <img width="500px" src="Assets/Images/lion-level-parkour.png">

+*Parkour: use pillars and other objects in the water to make it across the river toward the lion cave*

 <img width="500px" src="Assets/Images/lion-level-cave.png">

+*Cave: the final phase of the level where the final showdown with the lion will occur.
+Will you be victorious?*

 ### Hydra Arena